cisco/mindmeld/source/userguide/entity_recognizer.rst

 System entities and custom entities
 -----------------------------------

-Entities in Workbench are categorized into two types:
+Entities in MindMeld are categorized into two types:

 **System Entities**
-  Generic entities that are application-agnostic and are automatically detected by Workbench.
+  Generic entities that are application-agnostic and are automatically detected by MindMeld.
 Examples include numbers, time expressions, email addresses, URLs and measured quantities like distance, volume, currency and temperature.
 See :ref:`system-entities` below.

 **Custom Entities**
   Application-specific entities that can only be detected by an entity recognizer that uses statistical models trained with deep domain knowledge.
 These are generally `named entities <https://en.wikipedia.org/wiki/Named_entity>`_, like 'San Bernardino,' a proper name that could be a ``location`` entity.
 Custom entities that are *not* based on proper nouns (and therefore are not named entities) are also possible.